 A graduate of UCLA with a Masters in Education and a personal survivor of human trafficking, Rachel has over 12 years’ experience in teaching, mentoring, corporate training, curriculum writing and public speaking.
 She has educated and inspired a wide range of audiences including teens, social service providers, churches, teachers, college students, law enforcement and lawmakers.
-One of her organization’s proudest accomplishments is an intervention curriculum called Ending The Game; this curriculum is being used in over 170 facilities nationwide to help survivors break the bonds of attachment to traffickers and/or the lifestyle of commercial sexual exploitation.
+One of her most meaningful accomplishments is Ending The Game Intervention Curriculum which is being used in over 180 facilities nationwide to help survivors break the bonds of attachment to traffickers and/or the lifestyle of commercial sexual exploitation.

 A proud Detroit native and Michigan State alum, Lawrence is a man with a vision for greatness.
 He mentors boys, especially those being raised without fathers, and is actively involved in various organizations committed to raising better men.
 In the future, Lawrence plans to develop a character-building curriculum for boys without fathers.